Alvin787/FLAC-batch-meta-tagger/README.md

 Parameters:

-- The folder location containing your FLAC files:
+- The folder location containing the FLAC files:

 /path/to/flac/files